RandomString123/FWF.jl/README.md

 * Custom header specifiction
 * Start of file row skipping

-Items of note the package does not support, could could if desired
+Items of note the package does not support, but could if desired
 * Column type detection
 * Sink from DataStreams.
 (For all that is good and holy, please convert your data to a modern format)